Language: EN

 Dynamics in C#

 The dynamic type is a feature introduced in C# 4.0 that allows for dynamic programming.
-It enables us to resolve types and members at runtime instead of at compile time.
+It allows us to resolve types and members at runtime instead of at compile time.

-The dynamic type is a data type that skips static type checking at compile time and delegates the resolution of types and members to runtime.
+In other words, the dynamic type skips static type checking at compile time and delegates the resolution of types and members to runtime.

-This means that operations on dynamic type variables are not validated until the program is running, allowing for greater flexibility in certain programming scenarios.
+This means that operations on dynamic type variables are not validated until the program is running.
+This allows for great flexibility in certain programming scenarios.

-The dynamic type is declared similarly to other types in C#, using the dynamic keyword.
+The dynamic type is declared similarly to other types in C#, using the dynamic keyword as the type.

 dynamic variable = 10;